Gromov's theorem on groups of polynomial growth

 In geometric group theory, Gromov's theorem on groups of polynomial growth, first proved by Mikhail Gromov, characterizes finitely generated groups of polynomial growth, as those groups which have nilpotent subgroups of finite index.

 Statement

 The growth rate of a group is a well-defined notion from asymptotic analysis.
-To say that a finitely generated group has polynomial growth means the number of elements of length (relative to a symmetric generating set) at most n is bounded above by a polynomial function p(n).
+To say that a finitely generated group has polynomial growth means the number of elements of length at most n (relative to a symmetric generating set) is bounded above by a polynomial function p(n).
 The order of growth is then the least degree of any such polynomial function p.

 A nilpotent group G is a group with a lower central series terminating in the identity subgroup.

 Gromov's theorem states that a finitely generated group has polynomial growth if and only if it has a nilpotent subgroup that is of finite index.